-C. ATC Organization
+ATC Organization

-- o The Air Traffic Control (ATC) portion of the FAA is one of two operational units within the FAA.
-The other operational unit is the Airports area.
-Airports is responsible for the planning, development, and standardization of airport facilities throughout the United States. - The ATC is, as its name implies, responsible for all aircraft activities within the United States, and several geographic areas outside the United States.
-In the context of this report, we have defined the operational areas that are of interest to DEC as:
+The Air Traffic Control (ATC) portion of the FAA is one of two operational units within the FAA.
+The other operational unit is the Airport area.
+Airport is responsible for the planning, development, and standardization of airport facilities throughout the United States.

+The ATC is, as its name implies, responsible for all aircraft activities within the United States, and several geographic areas outside the United States.
+In this report we have defined the operational areas that are of interest to DEC as:
-1. Air Traffic Control (ATC) area, and,

-2. Air Space Information area.
+- Air Traffic Control (ATC) area. - Air Space Information area.

-Within these two areas there are five overall systems which support all of the operational functions within the ATC and the Air Space Information area.
+Within these two areas, there are five overall systems which support all of the operational functions within the ATC and the Air Space Information area.
 They are:

-1. The Aeronautical Information System (AIS)

-- The Obstruction Evaluation in Airport and Airspace Analysis area (OEAAA). - The Instrument Approach Procedures Automation area (IAPA). - The Air Traffic Control Procedures and Separation Standards (ATCPSS).
+- 1. The Aeronautical Information System (AIS). - The Obstruction Evaluation in Airport and Airspace Analysis (OEAAA). - The Instrument Approach Procedures Automation (IAPA). - The Air Traffic Control Procedures and Separation Standards (ATCPSS). - The Air Traffic Operation and Management (ATOM).

-5. The Air Traffic Operation and Management area (ATOM).
-Within the context of the above, the ATC has developed certain key issues which are to be addressed as the primary goals and objectives of the various information systems and which are pertinent to the ATC and Air Space Information areas.
-The basic concepts that are addressed by these various systems are as follows:
+Within the context of the above, the ATC has developed certain key issues that are to be addressed as the primary goals and objectives of the various information systems, and that are pertinent to the ATC and Air Space Information areas.
+The basic concepts addressed by these systems are as follows:

 - All aeronautical information systems in the National Flight Data Center will be integrated. - There will be a centralized data base for ATC procedures and separations standards. - The planned systems will be developed with the uniform application of ATC operational and management data. - 4.
-The majority of the existing manual tasks involved with obstruction evaluations of proposed construction, with airport space analysis of landing area proposals, and with non-Federal navigational aid proposals, will be automated.
-The planned information systems will automate the process of producing instrument flight procedures and enlarge the flight inspection database.
-These systems will also incorporate a scheduling record for instrument approach procedure reviews and provide a better summary of aircraft program costs. - As can be seen from Attachment 1, the ATC is sub-divided into three functional areas: - 1.
-Air traffic operation services - 2.
-Air traffic plans and requirements services - 3.
+The majority of existing manual tasks involved with obstruction evaluations of proposed construction, airport space analysis of landing area proposals, and non-federal navigational aid proposals, will be automated.
+The planned information systems will automate the process of producing instrument flight procedures and enlarge the flight inspection data base.
+These systems will also incorporate a scheduling record for instrument approach procedure reviews, and provide a better summary of aircraft program costs.

+As can be seen from Attachment one, the ATC is sub-divided into three functional areas:

+- Air traffic operation services. - 2.
+Air traffic plans and requirements services. - 3.
 Office of air traffic evaluations and analysis.